jtmoulia/tardis/README.md

-# tardis
+# TARDIS

 A playpen for parsing dates.

 A Guess: Natural language date parsing is inherently functional, e.g.
-`Saturday at 3pm` is simply a map across Saturdays, and `before May` is a filter function.
+`Saturdays at 3pm` is simply a map across Saturdays, and `before May` takes days which satisfy the before May predicate.
+By creating date functions that map to common natural language date idioms we can compose higher order date specification functions.

 To parse dates: